TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-To separate consecutive lists of the same type, or to separate a
+To separate consecutive lists of the same type, you can insert a blank HTML comment:
-list from an indented code block that would otherwise be parsed
-as a subparagraph of the final list item, you can insert a blank HTML
-comment:

 ```````````````````````````````` example
 - foo